bunq/doc/DESCRIPTION.md

 `X-Bunq-Region: en_US`

+`en_US` is the default region for localization formatting.

 The X-Bunq-Region header must contain the region (country) of the client device.
 The value of this header is formatted as a ISO 639-1 language code plus a ISO 3166-1 alpha-2 country code, separated by an underscore.

 #### X-Bunq-Client-Request-Id

 `X-Bunq-Client-Request-Id: a4f0de`

-This header must specify an ID with each request that is unique for the logged in user.
+This header has to specify an ID with each request that is unique for the logged in user.
 There are no restrictions for the format of this ID.
 However, the server will respond with an error when the same ID is used again on the same DeviceServer.

 #### X-Bunq-Geolocation

 `X-Bunq-Geolocation: 4.89 53.2 12 100 NL`

-`X-Bunq-Geolocation: 0 0 0 0 000`
+`X-Bunq-Geolocation: 0 0 0 0 000` *(if no geolocation is available or known)*

-This header must specify the geolocation of the device.
+This header has to specify the geolocation of the device.
+It makes it possible for bunq to map the geolocation with the payment.
+‌
 The format of this value is longitude latitude altitude radius country.
 The country is expected to be formatted of an ISO 3166-1 alpha-2 country code.
 When no geolocation is available or known the header must still be included but can be zero valued.

-#### X-Bunq-Client-Signature

-`X-Bunq-Client-Signature: XLOwEdyjF1d+tT2w7a7Epv4Yj7w74KncvVfq9mDJVvFRlsUaMLR2q4ISgT+5mkwQsSygRRbooxBqydw7IkqpuJay9g8eOngsFyIxSgf2vXGAQatLm47tLoUFGSQsRiYoKiTKkgBwA+/3dIpbDWd+Z7LEYVbHaHRKkEY9TJ22PpDlVgLLVaf2KGRiZ+9/+0OUsiiF1Fkd9aukv0iWT6N2n1P0qxpjW0aw8mC1nBSJuuk5yKtDCyQpqNyDQSOpQ8V56LNWM4Px5l6SQMzT8r6zk5DvrMAB9DlcRdUDcp/U9cg9kACXIgfquef3s7R8uyOWfKLSNBQpdVIpzljwNKI1Q`

-The signature header is included for all API calls except for POST /v1/installation.
-See the signing page for details on how to create this signature.

-#### X-Bunq-Client-Authentication

-`X-Bunq-Client-Authentication: 622749ac8b00c81719ad0c7d822d3552e8ff153e3447eabed1a6713993749440`

-The authentication token is used to authenticate the source of the API call.
-It is required by all API calls except for POST /v1/installation.
-It is important to note that the device and session calls are using the token from the response of the installation call, while all the other calls use the token from the response of the session-server call

 ### <span id="topic-headers-request-headers-attachment-headers">Attachment headers</span>